lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/02-SQL-design/README.md

 - A user can create many `surveys`, but a survey is created by only one user
 - A survey has several `questions`.
 - A question has several possible `answers`.
-- When a user answers a survey, they can only choose one answer.
+- When a user answers a question, they can only choose one answer.
 These are stored as `user_answers`.

 #### Design the schema